 How to keep a house warmer in winter.
-Easy solutions that still allows natural light to shine through.
+Easy tips and solutions.
+Plus one way to keep the heat in and allow natural light to shine through.

-Once you start paying the heating bill you realize how putting on a few layers for warmth is just fine.
-Until you have to get out of bed at 5:00am for work, in your pajamas.
-Since no one is comfortable wearing flannel pajamas that twist around your legs at night, layering up at night is a little harder.
+Once you start paying the heating bill you realize that putting on a few layers for added warmth, is just fine.
+Until you have to crawl out of bed at 5:00am for work.

 Be sure to seek professional advise.
 This is our own personal experience.